-The Economic Liberty Task Force will host a roundtable in Washington, DC on July 27, 2017 to highlight approaches that make it easier for workers in state-licensed occupations to offer their services across state lines or move between states.
+The Economic Liberty Task Force hosted a roundtable in Washington, DC on July 27, 2017 to highlight approaches that make it easier for workers in state-licensed occupations to offer their services across state lines or move between states.
+Watch archival webcast of the event.

 Nearly thirty percent of American jobs require a license today, up from less than five percent in the 1950s.
 For some professions, licensing is necessary to protect the public against legitimate health and safety concerns.
 But many more occupations could be practiced safely and effectively with fewer, or no, licensing requirements.